 Eliminating Gaps in Agency Leadership – Part IV: Succession Planning

-In the first three parts of this series, we discussed how to identify and assess leadership gaps, address leadership gaps, and close leadership gaps within your organization.
+In the first three parts of this series, we discussed how to identify leadership gaps, address leadership gaps, and close leadership gaps within your organization.
 Next, we will examine how effective succession planning is essential to prevent mission-critical leadership gaps.
 Envision your future needs, pinpoint the competencies required to meet them, then identify and prepare your candidates in advance.

 With nearly half of the Federal workforce being 50 years old or older, there is a massive wave of retirement that is just beginning.
 It is imperative that Federal Government agency leaders become masters of succession planning.
 Let’s look at what’s involved: